kachizi/GATUNDU_HMIS/README.md

 BY: PESSY
 ## I) Using XAMPP Control Panel
 # XAMPP Control Panel Usage Guide

-## Introduction

-XAMPP is a free and open-source cross-platform web server solution stack package.
-It includes Apache, MySQL, PHP, and Perl.
-The XAMPP Control Panel is a graphical user interface (GUI) that allows you to easily manage the services such as Apache, MySQL, FileZilla, and others provided by the XAMPP stack.

-This guide will help you get started with XAMPP and explain how to use the XAMPP Control Panel effectively.

-## Prerequisites

-- XAMPP must be installed on your system.
-You can download it from [https://www.apachefriends.org/index.html](https://www.apachefriends.org/index.html).
-- Basic knowledge of web servers (Apache, MySQL) and databases (MySQL).

-## Installation

-1. **Download XAMPP**: Go to the official [XAMPP download page](https://www.apachefriends.org/index.html) and choose the correct version for your operating system (Windows, macOS, or Linux).
-2. **Install XAMPP**: Run the downloaded installer and follow the installation prompts.
-3. **Launch the XAMPP Control Panel**: After installation, open the XAMPP Control Panel.
-On Windows, you can find it by searching for "XAMPP Control Panel" in the Start menu.

 ## Using the XAMPP Control Panel

 Once you've opened the XAMPP Control Panel, you'll see several buttons for controlling the different services.